AnywhereSoftware/B4X_Forum_Resources/B4J/Tutorials/WebGL Library/readme.md

 - The threejs library already have a lots of classes to help you to do anything, but even **can be expanded** by creating more custom classes and/or integrate any JS code or JS external libraries and ES6 exported modules.
 - The library have some useful methods to transform **JS arrays to B4X List** **and viceversa** and to transform **JS objects to B4X maps and viceversa**.
 - The library have a **Console** command to output on JS console and **Alert** command to show JS alert boxes.
-- The official threejs site offer a very good, clear and detailed documentation on methods of most classes, sometime with code and sometime even with iteractive inline 3D views.
+- The official threejs site offer a very good and detailed informations on methods of most classes, sometime with code and sometime even with iteractive inline 3D views.
 Refer to the official [Documentation](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene).
 Scroll down the long list on the left or search on top what you need.
 You will noticed that docs even support more languages, I'm happy to see it even support italian.
 - If you encounter some issues during development you can ask to [Mentor ChatGPT](https://chatgpt.com/g/g-jGjqAMvED-three-js-mentor) that is expert on THREEJS, or just join to **Discord** or **StackOverflow** officials threejs forums.
 You can find more infos on threejs site.
 - The web is full of threejs tutorials, even there are online developer tools where you can write threejs code and see the final results.
 One of most popular is [codepen](https://codepen.io/collection/AKNpyq).
 All these codes will work on B4J WebGL library.
 - The web is full of sites where you can find free or paid detailed 3D models, without or with textures, without or with animations.
 One of most popular is [sketchfab](https://sketchfab.com/).